saxon1964/neovim-tips/README.md

 -- No prefix (not recommended, may cause conflicts) user_tip_prefix = ""            -- "Join lines" stays "Join lines"
 ```

+### Features

+- **Automatic prefixing**: User tips are automatically prefixed to avoid conflicts
+- **Conflict detection**: Warnings when user tip titles match builtin tips
+- **User tag**: All user tips automatically get a "user" tag for filtering
+- **Same format**: User tips follow the exact same format as builtin tips

+### Tips for Writing User Tips

+- Use descriptive, unique titles
+- Include relevant tags for easy searching
+- Provide clear examples when applicable
+- Test your tips before adding them
+- Consider if your tip might be useful as a contribution to the main collection

 ## 📁 Default File Locations